Maths Speakers

 Alison Kiddle is a mathematician and educator from the East of England.
 As well as travelling round the UK and abroad to give talks and workshops for students and teachers, Alison is a writer, puzzlesmith, teacher and crafter - with a superpower of being able to spot maths almost everywhere.

-Ayliean Macdonald
+Ayliean MacDonald

-Ayliean Macdonald is a Maths Artist and Community Mathematician for Maths City in Leeds.
+Ayliean MacDonald is a Maths Artist and Community Mathematician for Maths City in Leeds.
 She creates Maths videos for youtube and TikTok, has featured on the influential Numberphile channel, and hosts weekly live streams for Simon Singh's Parallel programme.
 In her spare time she likes to do Maths, and when she needs a break from Maths she unwinds by... actually she never needs a break from Maths.
 Maths all day, every day.

 Sophie Maclean